So, you’re getting a puppy/kitten! How exciting! But what do you need to do now? It's important to consider that you have appropriate:

 We recommend Revolution Spot On treatments for all cats.
 This spot on application is based on weight, and is available in 3 pack or 6 packs.
 It is applied once a month continually to provide protection again heartworm, intestinal worms, fleas and mites.

 External parasite treatments may be given once a month to once every 3 months, and will treat fleas, mites and lice.
 All of these parasites can cause significant skin itching and inflammation, and severe flea burdens can also cause anaemia.
 Paralysis ticks are also a dangerous external parasite in many parts of QLD and NSW - they can be fatal in dogs and cats if left untreated!

-We recommend Nexgard Spectra oral chew monthly until your pup is 6 months old, then switch to Bravecto oral chew once every 3 months.
+We recommend Nexgard oral chew monthly until your pup is 6 months old, then switch to Bravecto oral chew once every 3 months.
 Both of these products will provide tick prevention in addition to flea prevention.
-Nexgard Spectra is safe to use in puppies from 8 weeks of age.
+Nexgard is safe to use in puppies from 8 weeks of age.

 Flea & Tick

 Microchipping is considered mandatory for all dogs and cats bred and sold in QLD.
 Breeders should have the puppies’ or kittens' microchipped before they go to their new homes, and a Breeder Supply Number must be completed on the microchip registration form.
 If you have a puppy or kitten that is not microchipped then please speak with our staff about the process.

 Having your dog/cat microchipped means if they go missing and someone takes them to a vet clinic or they end up at the pound, you can be contacted instantly to come and find them.
 Microchipping is also an important means of proving ownership of your dog.